Gyoudmon/Japanese/README.md

 their own.  and friends are too cumbersome to work with directly.
 Racket Scribble just fits the case.

-### Example File Format
+### Example Realm

 In order to conveniently generate different editions for different readers, the concept _Realm_ is introduced to organize example sentences in this book.
-Meanwhile there are three prefabricated `realm`s:
+Meanwhile there are three prefabricated realms:

 * **default**: Examples that can be seen in regular textbooks.
-Besides, this `realm` also serves as the fallback in case some specific examples cannot be found in the target one.
+Besides, this realm also serves as the fallback in case some specific examples cannot be found in the target one.

 * **STEM**: Examples in fields of science, technology, engineering, mathematics and such.